meshboy/apitest/README.md

-PIs are an easy, platform­independent way to allow mobile applications to consume Internet accessible data and provide a user experience optimized for smartphones or tablets.
+APIs are an easy, platform­independent way to allow mobile applications to consume Internet accessible data and provide a user experience optimized for smartphones or tablets.